rohetoric/text-vector-visualisation/_posts/2020-05-18-ExecutionSteps.md

 1. Download the `bbc-text.csv` dataset from [here​](https://storage.googleapis.com/dataset-uploader/bbc/bbc-text.csv) or it can be downloaded through the terminal if gcloud is already setup by the command `gsutil cp gs:​//​dataset-uploader​/bbc/​bbc-text.csv [path to notebook directory]`

-2. Make sure all the libraries are present/updated according to the `requirements` and `dependencies` mentioned above.
+2. Make sure all the libraries are present/updated according to the **requirements** mentioned above.

 3. To train the model according to the above complete dataset using FastText, run the notebook present [here](https://rohetoric.github.io/text-vector-visualisation/jupyter/fasttext/python/2020/05/20/fasttext-model-train.html) or the notebook `fasttextmodeltrain.ipynb` present in `_notebooks` folder of the repository.
 A pre-trained model (2.4GB size) based on the dataset can be downloaded from [here](https://learnermanipal-my.sharepoint.com/:u:/g/personal/rohit_rajesh_learner_manipal_edu/EXiXnzOeVN9KsdWpoFgr4CABfblCuo8RamsdLM9NUyatyA?e=yjkplM).